-The Board has approved the following key governance documents which are available on the Manager's website:
+The Board of the Manager has approved the following key governance documents which are available on the Manager's website:

 - Board Charter;

-- Board Committees Charters;
+- Board Committees Charters; and

-- Position statement of the Chairperson of the Board, Group Chief Executive Officer ('Group CEO') and Company Secretary
+- Position Statement of the Chairperson of the Board, Group Chief Executive Officer ("Group CEO") and Company Secretary.

-The Board has also approved the following:
+The Board of the Manager has also approved the following:

-- Position Statement of the Chairperson of the Board and the Chairperson of Sub-Committees; - Code of Ethics for Employees; - Conflict of Interest and Related Party Transactions Policy; - Anti-Harassment and Non-Discriminatory Policy; - Whistleblowing Policy; and - Remuneration Policy for Directors and Senior Executives
+- Position Statement of the Chairperson of the Board and the Chairperson of Sub-Committees; - Code of Ethics for Employees; - Conflict of Interest and Related Party Transactions Policy; - Anti-Harassment and Non-Discriminatory Policy; - Whistleblowing Policy; and - Remuneration Policy for Directors and Senior Executives.